Skip to main content

 Frequently Asked Questions

-Sleeping Dogs is a open world hack and slash game.
+Sleeping Dogs is a open world hack and slash game with violence theme.

 Sleeping Dogs is available on PlayStation 4, iPhone, Windows, PC and others.